Larch: Cones

 The chromosome number is 2n = 24, similar to that of most of the other species of the family Pinaceae.

 Distribution

-The genus Larix is present in all the temperate-cold zones of the Northern Hemisphere, from North America to northern Siberia passing through Europe, mountainous China and Japan.
+The genus Larix is present in all the temperate-cold zones of the Northern Hemisphere, from North America to northern Siberia, passing through Europe, mountainous China and Japan.
 The larches are important forest trees of Russia, Central Europe, the United States and Canada.
-They require a cool and fairly humid climate, and for this reason, they are found in the mountains of the temperate zones, while in the northernmost boreal zones, they are also found in the plains.
-Larch trees go further north than all, reaching in North America and Siberia the tundra and polar ice.
+They require a cool and fairly humid climate, and for this reason, their distribution includes the mountains of the temperate zones, while in the northernmost boreal zones, they are also found in the plains.
+Larix grows further north than any other tree genus, in North America and Siberia reaching the tundra and polar ice.
 The larch species Larix gmelinii is the world's most northerly-growing tree, at 75° north in the Taymyr Peninsula.